The drama that is my relationship with bedtime.

 5am was abrupt.
 She woke me up from a deep sleep and forced me to get going whether my brain liked it or not.
 She didn’t care what kind of night I had, whether my kids were sick or if they had a bad dream.
 She wasn’t interested in my sob story about how my day was full or how I needed this relationship to work because I was feeling lonely ever since I ended things with 11pm.
 She just watched me whine and cry and drift back to sleep until it was 6am.

 I know you’re thinking I went about this all wrong.
 First of all, 5am is a hard core, intense kinda friend, and so if I couldn’t handle 6am, what on Earth made me think I could cope with 5am.
-Not to mention I had just ended things with 6am, and I shoud’ve spent some time getting to know myself, perhaps train in 15-min intervals because one has to work up to a 5am lifestyle.
-Well, I realized the same thing, albeit a few days later.
+Not to mention I had just ended things with 6am, and I should’ve spent some time getting to know myself, perhaps train in 15-min intervals because one has to work up to a 5am lifestyle.
+Well, I realized the same thing, albeit a week later.
 So I started hanging out with 5:45am, and while she wasn’t as bad as 5am, I realized I didn’t like her anymore than I did 6am.

 So, like many who are in a relationship they’re thinking of ending, I turned to the internet for advice.
 I can’t begin to tell you the weight that was lifted off my shoulders when I came across this article, “There’s a Scientific Explanation for Why You’re a Morning Person […]”.
 It showed me that there was a good reason I disliked 6am.
 And 5:45am.
 And 5am.
 Basically all the am’s.